What the best teeth whitener has

-Do you have a clean bill of dental health?
-It's important to have a complete oral exam before beginning any whitening treatment to be sure you are cavity-free and don't have any underlying problems like gum disease.
+How is your overall dental health?
+It's important to have a complete oral exam before beginning any whitening treatment to make sure you are cavity-free and don't have any underlying problems like gum disease.
 Teeth whitening can aggravate these issues and cause further damage and pain.

-Do you have extra sensitive teeth and gums?
-Be sure to tell your dentist before beginning any professional treatment -- your treatment can be altered as necessary or something can be prescribed to help with the pain.
-It also helps to use a toothpaste for sensitive teeth for several weeks before, during and after treatment.
+Do you have extra-sensitive teeth and gums?
+If you do, a consultation with your dentist before beginning any professional treatment can steer you in the right direction.
+You may even be better off with a professional whitening treatment -- pain alleviation has come a long way in the professional setting.
+Many say that it also helps to use a toothpaste for sensitive teeth for several weeks before, during and after treatment.

 Are you realistic about the results you desire?
 Results vary from one person to the next and often are based on the starting condition of your teeth.
 In compiling this report, we saw many complaints from people who started with bad staining issues and were disappointed that they weren't dazzling white at the end of 14 or 20 days.
 If you have normal yellowing or discoloration from wine or coffee, most whitening products will give you a nice improvement in color.
 If you have dark stains or simply have a yellow hue to your teeth, don't expect miracles.
 If you don't get the results you want from an over-the-counter product, consult with your dental professional to see if an in-office product or procedure would be more effective.